codingdave/SortPhotosWithXmp/README.md

 # SortPhotosWithXmpByExifDate
 Sort your Photos and Videos by exif time.
 If you have .xmp files, this tool will place them accordingly, preserving the Image<->Xmp locality.
+Challenges it will tackle:
+* No timestamp found: We try different fields of metadata (exif, iptc, ...).
+Still a datetime might be missing.
+Images for which we do not find the datetime will be placed in NoTimeFound/image/image.jpg
+* duplicates: This might happen if you have the same image (so also same metadata) at 2 different directories, as they will be copied next to each other.
+Since this might be a duplicate that you want to resolve first, they are placed in FileAlreadyExistsError/image/image.jpg and FileAlreadyExistsError/image/image_1.jpg, FileAlreadyExistsError/image/image_2.jpg ...
+* Metadata issues: If reading the metadata fails or there is an unknown medatata entry the image is placed at MetaDataError/image/image.jpg

+For all desctructive (possibly dangerous) commands the safe (dry run) mode is the default.
+Performing the operation (move, copy) needs to be requested.

+The default operation is copy, but move can be enforced.

 ## TODO-Application wise
 * Add Tests